NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 * Lunar information.
 * Replace the python astral library with the Skyfield library for more precision.
-* Another tool that shows the position of the sun where directly overhead.
+* Another tool that shows the position of the sun when directly overhead.
 * Another tool to display the path of the sun over a 24 hour period with night and day areas.